Economy of India: Employment

-As of 2022–23, around 46% of India’s workforce was employed in the agricultural sector.
+As of 2022–23, around 46% of India's workforce was employed in the agricultural sector.
 This share, which had declined before the pandemic, has risen again in recent years, reaching 46.1% in 2023–24.
 During the same period, the services sector (excluding agriculture) accounted for about 28.9 percent of employment in 2022–23.
 The share of manufacturing employment has been more modest 11.4% in 2023–24.
-In 2021–22 and 2022–23, MoSPI reported that the unorganised non-farm sector employed about 19 % of India’s workforce while contributing only 6 % of GDP.
+In 2021–22 and 2022–23, MoSPI reported that the unorganised non-farm sector employed about 19% of India's workforce while contributing only 6% of GDP.
 Other labour-market estimates indicate that the organised sector accounts for roughly 7% of the total workforce, with the remaining 93% in various forms of unorganised employment.
-India is among the countries with the longest working hours globally.
-Although India’s labour productivity is lower than advanced economies, it aligns with levels observed in many emerging Asian countries like China.
+Although India's labour productivity is lower than advanced economies, it aligns with levels observed in many emerging Asian countries like China.
 As of 2023–24, there remains a significant gender gap in employment.
 In rural areas, 73.5% of working women were self-employed, compared to 59.4% of rural men.
 In urban areas, 42.3% of women were self-employed versus 39.8% of men.
 The share of women in regular wage or salaried jobs was only 15.9%.
 Female labour force participation was 30.5% in rural areas and 20.2% in urban areas, compared to 55.5% and 58.3% for men, respectively.
 Gender earnings gaps persist: rural female casual labourers earned ₹259 per day, compared to ₹437 per day for rural male casual labourers, although much of this difference may reflect the types of jobs and occupations they engage in rather than direct pay discrimination.

 Unemployment

 Unemployment in India remains a complex challenge despite signs of modest improvement.
 According to the Periodic Labour Force Survey (PLFS) for 2024, the joblessness rate for persons aged 15 and above dipped slightly to 4.9%, down from 5.0% in 2023, while the Labour force participation rate (LFPR) remained broadly stable at about 56.2%.
-In April 2025, India’s first monthly labour-force survey showed an unemployment rate of 5.1%, with an LFPR of 55.6%.
+In April 2025, India's first monthly labour-force survey showed an unemployment rate of 5.1%, with an LFPR of 55.6%.
 However, urban unemployment continues to be more pronounced, reaching around 6.4% in the October–December 2024 quarter, with notably higher rates among women (8.1%) than men (5.8%).

 Structural issues still persist.
-A large share of India’s workforce is self-employed (57.3%) and many are unpaid helpers in household enterprises (18.3%), which suggests under-employment and disguised employment remain widespread.
+A large share of India's workforce is self-employed (57.3%) and many are unpaid helpers in household enterprises (18.3%), which suggests under-employment and disguised employment remain widespread.
 Critics also point to limitations in how unemployment is measured.
-For example, some argue that definitions used by the PLFS count even minimal economic activity (such as one hour of work per week) as “employed,” potentially understating the real scale of joblessness.
+For example, some argue that definitions used by the PLFS count even minimal economic activity (such as one hour of work per week) as "employed", potentially understating the real scale of joblessness.